ppgcourseUB/ppgcourse2023/Introduction_to_Phylogenies_Parsimony. MIQUEL_A_ARNEDO/README.md

 + For <ins>**New technology Search</ins>**

-This is a collection of strategies that can be combined in different ways.
-A possible example:
+The heuristic strategy is highly inefficient and only justified when you have a small number of terminals (>100).
+Alternatively, the best strategy is to combine a selection of tree search shortcuts collectively known as New Technology Searches.
+This is an example:
-• Check driven search
++ <ins>***Check driven search
 • Combine options (check box): sectorial search, tree fusing, and tree drifting
 • Initial addseqs= 50;
 • Initial level=15;